TracksApp/tracks/tracks/doc/manual.markdown

 This is the easiest solution for Mac OS X 10.4 or Windows users wanting to run Tracks locally.

 1. **Mac OS X**.
 [Locomotive](http://locomotive.sourceforge.net/) is an all-in one installer for Mac OS X 10.4, which includes everything you need to run Tracks with a SQLite3 database.
-Locomotive isn't currently Leopard compatible, and doesn't work with Panther.
+Locomotive doesn't work with Panther, and isn't really required for Leopard because the default Rails installation works very well.
+However, if you prefer to use Locomotive, it does work on Leopard.
 2. **Windows**.
 [Instant Rails](http://instantrails.rubyforge.org/wiki/wiki.pl) includes everything you need, including MySQL.

 ### What is included with the Tracks package ###